 - We may work in a high-stress environment where we have to make decisions with severe consequences.

-For example, certain types of behaviors and emotional responses towards a client are inappropriate and can cause employees emotional distress.
+For example, certain types of behaviors and emotional responses toward a client are inappropriate and can cause employees emotional distress.
 We may have to sit stoically through an uncomfortable/unfair reprimand or restrain our disapproval of company decisions.

-Tip One: Use a metacognitive strategy
+Tip one: Use a metacognitive strategy

 - ‘Step away’ mentally from the situation.